Mark-Seaman/DigitalOcean-2023/Documents/shrinking-world.com/ai/ChetGupta.md

 ## Prompt

-Chet Gupta - my android assistant
+Chet Gupta - my artificial assistant

 As a content creator I publish information online.
 Each publication requires extensive work to